dmitriy-shingarey/coursera-modern-cpp-dev/white_belt/solutions/week1/binary_numbers/README.md

 # Programming Task: Binary Numbers

-  The input is a positive integer N. Output it in binary
-  without leading zeros.
+  The input is a positive integer N. Return it in binary without leading zeros.